-So maybe you've outgrown Heroku, or perhaps you want more power, flexibility or control.
-Or, maybe you just want to tell your friends that you built your own Heroku in 10 minutes.
-Whatever your reasons, I'd love you show you how simple it can be to create a multi-host Heroku-like system using EC2, Docker and Longshoreman.
-With that said, let's get going!
+So maybe you've outgrown Heroku, or you want more power, flexibility or control.
+Or, maybe you just want to tell your friends you built your own Heroku in 10 minutes.
+Whatever your reasons, I'd love you show you how simple it can be to create a Heroku-like system using EC2, Docker and Longshoreman.
+With that said, let's get going.

 Longshoreman is a deployment system that allows you to build a Docker-powered app cluster on multiple machines.
 Some of it's features include: zero-downtime rollouts, deployment history and rollbacks, app instance scaling and more great stuff.
-Please read more about Longshoreman or visit the GitHub page if you're interested.
+Read more about Longshoreman or visit the GitHub page.

 The load balancer is the main entry point for web traffic into the system.
 We're using AWS's Elastic Load Balancer in this example.